Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 - Automated campaigns: With FunnelKit automations, you can automate your email campaign so it runs even when you are away.
 So, if someone optin, you can send them a series of email drip campaigns to convince them to make their first purchase on autopilot.

-- Visual email builder: Funnelkit Automations has a built-in visual drag-and-drop email builder that you can use to create beautiful customized emails by dragging and dropping elements.
+- Visual email builder: Funnelkit Automations has a built-in visual drag-and-drop email builder that lets you create beautiful, customized emails by dragging and dropping elements.

-- Personalized email: FunnelKit has a merge tag feature that allows you to send personalized emails with dynamic customer information.
+- Personalized email: FunnelKit has a merge tag feature that lets you send personalized emails using dynamic customer information.
 You can also send personalized discount coupon codes.

 - In-depth Analytics: You get in-depth analytics from active contacts, completed contacts, orders, revenue, AOV, etc.

 Price: You can get started with FunnelKit Automations for free.
-The pro version starts from $249/Year.
+The pro version starts from $99.50/year.

 Here are the key features: